 - Ascension Seton

 - Integral Care

 - St. David’s Foundation

-- University of Texas Health Science Center at Houston School of Public Heath Austin Regional Campus
+- The University of Texas Health Science Center at Houston School of Public Health in Austin

 Community involvement and engagement is critical throughout the entire CHA/CHIP process.
-CHA/CHIP partners present the progress of the CHIP on an ongoing basis and Austin/Travis County community based organizations can request presentation.
-If you are interested in getting involved or want to request, a presentation please contact us by sending an email to email@example.com.
+Partners present the progress of the CHIP on an ongoing basis and Austin/Travis County community-based organizations can request presentations.
+If you are interested in getting involved or want to request, a presentation please contact us by sending an email to ATC.CommunityHealthPlan@austintexas.gov.

-A Community Heath Assessment (CHA) engages community members and local public health system partners to collect and analyze health-related data from many sources.
-Three critical tasks are accomplished through the Community Health Assessment:
+A CHA engages community members and local public health system partners to collect and analyze health-related data from many sources.

 - Informs community decision-making